lucuma13/heic2jpg/README.md

 | `-h` | | Show help message |
 | `--version` | | Print version |

-The `<path>` can be a single file or an entire directory.
-If a directory is provided, all HEIC files within it will be batch-converted.
+The `<path>` can be a file, a directory, or left blank to process the current folder.
+All HEIC files in the target location will be batch-converted.